Part of the City of Lakes Loppet Winter Festival

 Race Day Information

-- 10K: The top three one-dog teams in the 10K will be crowned the One-Dog National Champions and receive cash prizes (awards for the Championship categories will be on Sunday).
+- 10K: The top three one-dog teams in the 10K will be crowned the One-Dog National Champions and subsequent runner-ups.
 Only one dog can be used in this event.

-- 5K: Chuck & Don’s gift card prizes to the top three teams in this event.
+- 5K: The top three teams in this event will be awarded.
 One or two dogs are permitted in this event.

-- 3K: Chuck & Don’s gift card prizes to the top three teams in this event.
+- 3K: The top three teams in this event will be awarded.
 Only one dog can be used in this event.

-Skijoring teams will line up side-by-side and will start in waves with the front line reserved for those teams competing for the National Skijoring Championship and World Cup Race.
-10K teams will start at 2:00 p.m.
-Medium and short course teams will start after.
-All races will start and finish at the Trailhead in Wirth Park.
+Skijoring teams will be assigned start times and pods and be released in a time trial fashion.
+Specific start time assignments will be emailed and posted the week of the event.
+The front pods will be reserved for those teams competing for the National Skijoring Championship and World Cup Race.
+10K teams will start at about 8:00 am.
+5K and 3K course teams will start after.
+All races will start and finish at The Trailhead in Theodore Wirth Park.

 Participants are responsible for reading, understanding and complying with published race rules prior to the event.
 Any changes or adjustments to these rules will be communicated prior to the race.
 Safety is of utmost concern for all and rules will be altered to ensure safety.
-No pulks, sleds or other carriers are permitted.
-Sit Skiers are permitted.
+Pulks, sleds, or other carriers are NOT permitted.
+Sit Skiers ARE permitted.

 Teams will be seeded based on prior Skijoring Loppet results.
-Request for seeding by Skijorers with no prior race history must be sent to firstname.lastname@example.org by Jan 18, 2019 to be considered for this event.
-Request must include links to publicly available skijoring race result.
+Request for seeding by Skijorers with no prior race history must be sent to firstname.lastname@example.org by January 22, 2021, to be considered for this event.
+Request must include links to publicly available skijoring race results.

-10k Skijoring teams will be seeded based on 2019 SkijorUSA Midwest Race Series Race results.
-Registration is required by end of online registration on January 29 to be included in the seeding for this event.
+10k Skijoring teams will be seeded based on 2020 K9 Powered Sports Midwest Race Series Race results.
+Registration is required by end of online registration on January 25 to be included in the seeding for this event.

 All dog handlers must stand on the left side of the team they are assisting and must remain in place until all teams have passed.
 Do not attempt to move out of the way.

-Information on race maps and logistics, parking and transportation, registration and packet pick-up, awards, and results can be found here.
+Race maps and logistics, parking and transportation, registration and packet pick-up, awards, and results can be found on our Festival Information webpage.